thanashskyr/corporate_management_assistant/README.md

 **Tasks for Today 05/05**

-- Create a User Friendly UI on Paper to Visualize easier when you will write the code.
+- Create a User Friendly UI on Paper to Visualize easier.
-- Write a simple Express Server and set up Postman to see if it works.
+- Write a simple Express Server and set up Postman.
   - Create all the USER API and functionality
   - Add manually 3 USERS in the DB using SQL script
-  - that you will include in BE folder later
+  - that will be included in BE folder later
 - Create Login Router
   - Use JWT Token to Authenticate the USER on login.
   - Save the Token in the DB